kitsune-soc/kitsune/README.md

 ## Installation

-Besides the binary, you need the following services to run Kitsune:
+Besides the binary, you need the following things to run Kitsune:

 - Redis (for caching)
 - Meilisearch (for full-text search)